M Idioms

 music to one`s ears

-- something one likes to hear
+- something that one is happy to hear

 musical chairs

-- the transfer of people in an organization into different jobs - especially each other`s jobs
+- the transfer of people in an organization into different jobs (especially each other`s jobs)

 - something that you must have